-Thompson Valley Funeral Home is housed on what was originally the site of the local RCMP detachment.
+Thompson Valley Funeral Home is housed in what was originally the site of the local RCMP detachment.
 At that time, the community was not serviced by a dedicated funeral home, with the closest facility being in Lillooet or Kamloops.
 In 1996, John Jordan purchased the RCMP building when it was moved to another location.
-He did extensive renovations, and created the Ashcroft Lillooet Funeral Home which was purchased by Pierre Bouvier.
+He did extensive renovations and created the Ashcroft Lillooet Funeral Home which was purchased by Pierre Bouvier.
 In 1999, Bill Perry, a longtime British Columbian funeral director took over the business and it remained in his care until July 2014.
-Bill changed the name to Thompson Valley Funeral Home to reflect the fact that it serviced the entire valley including Ashcroft, Cache Creek, Lillooet, Lytton, Boston Bar and the surrounding areas.
-Upon Bill’s retirement, Shawn and Nicolle Molner purchased the business, relocating from their longtime residence in Chilliwack.
+Bill changed the name to Thompson Valley Funeral Home to reflect the fact that it serviced the entire valley including Ashcroft, Cache Creek, Lillooet, Clinton, Spences Bridge, Lytton, Logan Lake, Savona and the surrounding areas.
+Upon Bill’s retirement, Shawn Molner purchased the business, relocating from his longtime residence in Chilliwack.

-Shawn and Nicolle met in Chilliwack in 2005, and being small town people at heart, they have been searching for many years for a small community to relocate their family to.
-They are very grateful to be given the opportunity to serve the residents of the Thompson Valley.
+Shawn is a small-town person at heart, having spent many years searching for a small community to relocate to.
+He is very grateful to be given the opportunity to serve the residents of the Thompson Valley.

-Their family wishes to continue the tradition of excellent service that was carried on for many years by Bill.
-They believe in working hard, supporting the community, and in trying to to bring about a difference in people’s lives through the healing that comes with the ritual of funeral service.
+He wishes to continue the tradition of excellent service that was carried on for many years by Bill.
+They believe in working hard, supporting the community, and in trying to bring about a difference in people’s lives through the healing that comes with the ritual of funeral service.